tasleem1paulsen/bch-rpc-explorer/README.md

 2. Synchronize your node with the Bitcoin network.
 3. "Recent" version of Node.js (8+ recommended).
 4. You could also run an [ElectrsCash](https://github.com/bitcoinunlimited/ElectrsCash) and configure the explorer to received data from it
+5. You need to use nodejs version 12.9 or higher due to the use of [Promise.allSettled()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/allSettled) method

 ## Instructions